Muzzleloading aka black powder and/or primitive weapons or

 and the drag down the ridge line was very easy until I got to the branch and

-according to the County map is the start of Culpepper Creek which crosses
+according to the County map is the start of one leg of Culpepper Creek which crosses

 the Anson Senior High road and feeds into Gould’s Fork which empties into